tiiuae/ghaf/docs/src/research/passthrough/ethernet.md

 ## Compiling the Device Tree Source to Binary Form

 The device trees need to be compiled within the Linux kernel source directory.
-They depend on some kernel device tree headers and in the host device case — other device tree source files.
+They depend on some kernel device tree headers and in the host device case—other device tree source files.

  - Full host device tree: [imx8qm-mek_conn-host.dts](imx8qm-mek_conn-host.dts)
  - Full guest device tree: [imx8qm-mek_conn-guest.dts](imx8qm-mek_conn-guest.dts)